-However, sometimes, engaging in prosocial behavior can be financially costly, time-consuming, emotionally draining, you get the point.
+But, sometimes, engaging in prosocial behavior can be financially costly, time-consuming, and emotionally draining.

 According to social exchange theory, people help only when rewards (recognition, fame, etc.) surpass costs, so there’s no such thing as true altruism.
-Boo.
+Boooo.

 I asked 80 people to find out if that’s true